samsquire/dream-programming-language/README.md

 In Puppet's hieradata, there is a hierarchy of keyvalues that are resolved in a certain order.

 In Ansible, data is in a database of facts.

+# I want to map control flow to data crunching

+Computers are adding machines.
+If you think of a value has a position, and you add to it, you're moving it.
+We can think of the paths of programs through memory as flow through space.